 Third, using machine learning in medicine can help to develop a more precise treatment plan.
 A lot of medical cases are unique and require a special approach for effective care and side effect reduction.
 Machine learning algorithms can simplify the search for such solutions.

 Using machine learning in healthcare operations can be extremely beneficial to the company.
-Machine learning was made to deal with large data sets, and patient files are exactly that – many data points that need thorough analysis and organizing.
+Machine learning was made to deal with large clinical data sets, and patient files are exactly that – many data points that need thorough analysis and organizing.

 Clinical decision support tools help analyze large volumes of data to identify a disease, decide on the next treatment stage, determine any potential problems, and overall improve patient care efficiency.
 CDSS is a powerful tool that helps the physician do their job efficiently and quickly, and it reduces the chances of getting the wrong diagnosis or prescribing ineffective treatment.